Pulse rate analysis

 Step 2: Extract signal quality features

-The preprocessed data (PPG & accelerometer) is windowed into overlapping windows of length ppg_config.window_length_s with a window step of ppg_config.window_step_length_s.
-From the PPG windows 10 time- and frequency domain features are extracted to assess PPG morphology and from the accelerometer windows one relative power feature is calculated to assess periodic motion artifacts.
+The preprocessed data is windowed into overlapping windows of length ppg_config.window_length_s with a window step of ppg_config.window_step_length_s.
+From the PPG windows, 10 time- and frequency domain features are extracted to assess PPG morphology.
+In case of using the accelerometer data (optional), one relative power feature is calculated per window to assess periodic motion artifacts.

 The detailed steps are encapsulated in extract_signal_quality_features (documentation can be found here).